DIPlib/diplib/changelogs/diplib_next.md

   It is also useful to display distance mappings: turn on this mode, then scale the intensities by dragging down from the top of the histogram on the right-hand side of the window.

+- Added a series of getter and setter functions to `dip::viewer::SliceViewer` to simplify modifying the image display programatically.

 ### Changed functionality

 ### Bug fixes